AlbertaSat/ex3_zybo_obc_petalinux/README.md

 ### Petalinux

+Most petalinux commands should either be ran from the project directory (`/home/petalinux/project` in the docker container, you can change your working directory to it using `cd /home/petalinux/project`) or specifying the project directory with the `-p`/`--project` argument.

+Example:
+`petalinux-config --silentconfig -p /home/petalinux/project` `petalinux-build --project /home/petalinux/project`

+Note: `petalinux-boot` does not have the `-p` argument so you must ensure your working directory is the petalinux project.

 #### Build Project

 Since this project should already be preconfigured and include an exported Vivado bitstream, the following commands should be sufficient to build the project: